electricessence/TypeScript.NET/README.md

 npm install typescript-dotnet-umd
 ```

 It's highly recommended to use the UMD (minified) version for most cases since it works for AMD and CommonJS.
+*Note: WebPack has trouble with UMD.
+Use CommonJS or AMD if you intend to use WebPack.*

 #### All Published NPM Module Types
 * [```typescript-dotnet-umd```](https://www.npmjs.com/package/typescript-dotnet-umd)